ABOUT

 A passionate young violinist hailing from Lisbon, Manuel De Almeida-Ferrer has performed on numerous stages in countries such as the UK, Belgium, Germany and China.

-He had his solo debut at the age of twelve with Orquestra Gulbenkian under the baton of Michael Zilm and has performed both as soloist and chamber-musician ever since, collaborating with Johannes Schlaefli, the Hermes Ensemble, Karen Gomyo and Kyril Zlotnikov, and presenting himself with orchestras such as Orquestra Sinfónica Portuguesa and Orquestra Clássica do Centro.
-He is also a prize-winner in several competitions, namely the Portuguese Radio and Television – Young Musician Prize, the Vasco Barbosa String Competition and the Triomphe de l’Art Chamber Music Competition.
-He has also been a scholarship recipient from the Calouste Gulbenkian Foundation, the Royal Academy of Music, Jeunesses Musicales International Deutschland and FNAPEC–France.
+He had his solo debut at the age of twelve with Orquestra Gulbenkian under the baton of Michael Zilm and often performs both as soloist and chamber-musician ever since, collaborating with Holly Choe, Johannes Schlaefli, the Hermes Ensemble, Karen Gomyo, Daniel Rowland and Kyril Zlotnikov, and presenting himself with orchestras such as Orquestra Sinfónica Portuguesa and Orquestra Clássica do Centro.
+He is also a prize-winner in competitions in the UK, Belgium, Portugal and France and has also been a scholarship recipient from the Calouste Gulbenkian Foundation, the Royal Academy of Music, Jeunesses Musicales International Deutschland and FNAPEC–France.
+His musical career took him to stages such as Wigmore Hall (London), TivoliVredenburg (Utrecht), Muziekgebouw (Amsterdam), Teatro São Carlos (Lisbon), Casa da Música (Porto), l’Auditori (Barcelona), Auditorio Nacional de Música (Madrid), among other venues.

-A dedicated chamber musician, Manuel has been involved in several chamber music groups.
-He is presently the violinist of Trio Jakob, currently in training in NSKA under the artistic leadership of Marc Danel, with whom he has won competitions in Andorra, Spain and Italy.
-Amongst his other chamber projects, Manuel also counts the release of a CD with the first ever recording of David Winkler’s piano quintet, a work commissioned by Martha Argerich.
+A dedicated chamber musician, Manuel has been involved in several chamber music groups and has presented himself in festivals such as Schiermonnikoog Chamber Music Festival, Stift Festival, Festival dos Capuchos, Bragança MusicFest and Thy Chamber Music Festival, among others.
+He has been in training in NSKA under the artistic leadership of Marc Danel, and has received prizes in chamber music competitions in Andorra, Spain, Italy, Belgium and the UK.
+Formerly the meber of Trio Jakob, with whom he has twice recorded for RTP-Antena 2, as well as for the soundtrack of the documentary film by Sergei Loznitsa, The Invasion (2024) about the Russian invavsion of Ukraine.
+Amongst his other chamber projects, Manuel also counts the release of a CD by Da Vinci Records with the first ever recording of David Winkler’s piano quintet, a work commissioned by Martha Argerich.